shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Ersatzica stepped out from behind the tree.

-Mudrich opened her mouth for a battle cry.
+Mudrich opened her mouth for a battle cry, and readied a fist for a punch.

 Ersatzica lept over the bush and covered her mouth.
 "Mudrich!"